yonkov/highstarter/README.txt

 == Copyright ==

-Kickstarter WordPress Theme, Copyright 2020 Atanas Yonkov Kickstarter is distributed under the terms of the GNU GPL
+Kickstarter WordPress Theme, Copyright 2020 Atanas Yonkov Kickstarter is distributed under the terms of the GNU GPLv2 or later

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by